karthik4579/copilot/README.md

 ## What is Writer's Copilot ?

 Copilot is a react app created to help writers of all kinds improve their writing using AI.
 Copilot allows writers to correct grammar and have creative suggestions instantly.
+Copilot currently uses the `qwen-3-235b-a22b-thinking-2507` hosted on [cerebras](https://www.cerebras.ai/) for generating creative and grammar suggestions.

 ## Related repo